tanyastropheus/Events_Near_Me/README.md

 ## Known Bugs

-* some tests don't pass (specify those test files)
-* time selection button does not update when user unchecks the time slot
-* refine event category results
+1. Marker display does not get updated when checking/unchecking time slots of the day

+2. Selecting multiple event categories does not accurately display the events that meet one or more category criteria

+3. Code does not pass some test cases (*test_full_text_search.py*, *test_compound_search.py*, *test_endpoint.py*)

 ## Future Development

-* fix bugs (by....)
+1. Fix marker display when time slot is checked/unchecked

+2. Implement terms search instead of full-text search for accurate event category (OR) results

+3. Update test cases to reflect the change in endpoint logic and implementation on time selection

-* get data from more event sites (e.g. EventBrite)
+4. Aggregate more data from event sites (e.g. EventBrite, SF funcheap, ...etc)

-* add calendar feature so user can specify event date
+5. Add calendar feature that allows the user to search events on a given date

-* make API available for public
+6. Make event API available for the public

-* add SSL certificate & Monitoring
+7. Allow the user to submit events

+8. Add events for other regions

 ## Author

 **Tanya Kryukova** - [LinkedIn](https://www.linkedin.com/in/tanya-kryukova) / [Twitter](https://twitter.com/tyastropheus)

-## Acknowledgments

-* Hat tip to anyone whose code was used
-* Inspiration
-* etc